JohnGoldInc/ErrorUnit.Injector_PostSharp/README.md

 (IoC library integrations are limited to IoC managed classes/methods)

 Currently ErrorUnit.Injector_PostSharp has an open source licence for the use of Postsharp (Thanks Gael!);
-you will have to download the free PostSharp Express at https://www.postsharp.net/download at minimum;
+you will have to download the free PostSharp Express ( https://www.postsharp.net/download ) at minimum;
 But check out the other cool stuff you can do with AOP in general and PostSharp in specific.

 ## Instructions